Amiras: Narrative

 According to the Greek text of the posthumous miracles of Saint George, Amiras was a young Christian boy from the city of Mytilene.
-He was taken from his family and forced to serve as a Muslim princes cupbearer on the island of Crete.
+He was taken from his family and forced to serve as a Muslim prince's cupbearer on the island of Crete.
 Amiras prayed to Saint George to save him and a year later the Saint appeared on his white horse, rescuing the boy while he was serving wine to the prince and carried him across the Aegean Sea back to his mother.

 The story of Amiras is popular in both Greece and Lebanon.
 Frescoes of the young man appear in the four churches of Eddé al-Batroun, Saidat el -Rih in Enfeh, Blatt near Byblos and Bhdaydat.
 Amiras is usually depicted with a towel, a beaker of wine and a fez (tarbush).
 Interestingly, some sources and depictions portray Amiras as serving coffee but this is considered an anachronism as coffee did not become popularized in the Arab world until the 17th century.